 As Chef Thomas, I learned that these small routines are good for the body and the mind, setting a calm tone for whatever comes next.

-Variations and Adjustments for Juicing Recipes for Beginners
+Variations for Juicing Recipes for Beginners

 This recipe is forgiving.
 If you don’t have kale, use all spinach, or swap in some Swiss chard.